Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

          "errorCount": 0,
          "id": "x3000c0s7b0n0",
          "retryPolicy": 3,

+         "lines omitted": "..."

+       }
        ```

-       If the configurationStatus is `pending`, wait for the job to finish before continuing.
+       * If the `configurationStatus` is `pending`, then wait for the job to finish before continuing.
-       If the configurationStatus is `failed`, this means the failed CFS job configurationStatus should be addressed now for this node.
+       * If the `configurationStatus` is `failed`, then this means the failed CFS job `configurationStatus` should be addressed now for this node.
-       If the configurationStatus is `unconfigured` and the NCN personalization procedure has not been done as part of an install yet, this can be ignored.
+       * If the `configurationStatus` is `unconfigured` and the NCN personalization procedure has not been done as part of an install yet, then this can be ignored.

-       If configurationStatus is `failed`, See [Troubleshoot Ansible Play Failures in CFS Sessions](../configuration_management/Troubleshoot_Ansible_Play_Failures_in_CFS_Sessions.md)
+       * If the `configurationStatus` is `failed`, then see [Troubleshoot Ansible Play Failures in CFS Sessions](../configuration_management/Troubleshoot_Ansible_Play_Failures_in_CFS_Sessions.md)
-       for how to analyze the pod logs from cray-cfs to determine why the configuration may not have completed.
+         for how to analyze the pod logs from `cray-cfs` in order to determine why the configuration may not have completed.

     1. Run the platform health checks in [Validate CSM Health](../validate_csm_health.md).

     1. Disconnect from the console.

-    1. Repeat all of the sub-steps above for the remaining master nodes \(excluding `ncn-m001`\), going from the highest to lowest number until all master nodes have successfully rebooted.
+    1. Repeat all of the sub-steps above for the remaining master nodes \(excluding `ncn-m001`\), going from the highest to lowest number, until all master nodes have successfully rebooted.

 1. Reboot `ncn-m001`.

-    1. Determine the CAN IP address for one of the other NCNs in the system to establish an SSH session with that NCN.
+    1. Determine the CAN IP address for one of the other NCNs in the system, in order to establish an SSH session with that NCN.

-    1. Establish a console session to `ncn-m001` from a remote system, as `ncn-m001` is the NCN that has an externally facing IP address.
+    1. Establish a console session to `ncn-m001` from a system external to the cluster.

-    1. If booting from disk is desired then [set the boot order](../../background/ncn_boot_workflow.md#set-boot-order).
+    1. If booting from disk is desired, then [set the boot order](../../background/ncn_boot_workflow.md#set-boot-order).

-    1. Power cycle the node
+    1. Power cycle the node.

-        Ensure the expected results are returned from the power status check before rebooting:
+        Ensure that the expected results are returned from the power status check before rebooting.

         > `read -s` is used to prevent the password from being written to the screen or the shell history.
+        >
+        > In the example commands below, be sure to replace `<ncn-m001-bmc>` with the external IP or hostname of the BMC of `ncn-m001`.

         ```bash
         external# USERNAME=root
         external# read -s IPMI_PASSWORD
         external# export IPMI_PASSWORD
-        external# ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power status
+        external# ipmitool -U $USERNAME -E -H <ncn-m001-bmc> -I lanplus power status
         ```

-        To power off the node:
+        1. Power off the node.

+            > In the example commands below, be sure to replace `<ncn-m001-bmc>` with the external IP or hostname of the BMC of `ncn-m001`.

             ```bash
-        external# ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power off external# ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power status
+            external# ipmitool -U $USERNAME -E -H <ncn-m001-bmc> -I lanplus power off external# ipmitool -U $USERNAME -E -H <ncn-m001-bmc> -I lanplus power status
             ```

-        Ensure the power is reporting as off.
-This may take 5-10 seconds for this to update.
+            Ensure that power is reporting as off.
+It may take 5-10 seconds for this to update.
             Wait about 30 seconds after receiving the correct power status before issuing the next command.

-        To power back on the node:
+        1. Power on the node.

+            > In the example commands below, be sure to replace `<ncn-m001-bmc>` with the external IP or hostname of the BMC of `ncn-m001`.

             ```bash
-        external# ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power on external# ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power status
+            external# ipmitool -U $USERNAME -E -H <ncn-m001-bmc> -I lanplus power on external# ipmitool -U $USERNAME -E -H <ncn-m001-bmc> -I lanplus power status
             ```

-        Ensure the power is reporting as on.
-This may take 5-10 seconds for this to update.
+            Ensure that the power is reporting as on.
+It may take 5-10 seconds for this to update.

     1. Watch on the console until the node has successfully booted and the login prompt is reached.

+    1. If desired, verify that the method of boot is as expected.

+       If the `/proc/cmdline` file begins with `BOOT_IMAGE`, then this NCN booted from disk.

+       ```bash
+       ncn-m001# egrep -o '^(BOOT_IMAGE|kernel)' /proc/cmdline
+       ```

+       Example output for a disk boot is:

+       ```text
+       BOOT_IMAGE=(mduuid/a3899572a56f5fd88a0dec0e89fc12b4)/boot/grub2/../kernel
+       ```

-    1. Retrieve the component name (xname) for the node being rebooted.
+    1. Retrieve the component name (xname) for the node that was rebooted.

-        This xname is available on the node being rebooted in the following file:
+        This xname is available on the node that was rebooted in the `/etc/cray/xname` file.

         ```bash
         ncn# ssh ncn-m001 cat /etc/cray/xname